 Unified Technology Support

 Unified Technology Support (UTS) has brought together technology support professionals from across campus with the goal of providing you with outstanding technology support.
 The UTS Tech Center is centrally located on campus in the Bracken Library (BL 101).
 The Tech Center provides technology support to faculty, staff, and students in a comfortable, collaborative, and inviting space.
-Our services fall under the umbrella of Help, Fix, and Learn.

 When visiting the Tech Center, your first stop is the Concierge Desk.
 Our courteous staff of student employees will help determine which support area in the Center will meet your immediate needs.
 As an enrolled student, you will have access to the computer labs and testing facilities throughout campus; the Technology Store, for purchasing tech accessories and equipment or computers and software at a discount; the Technology HelpDesk, to answer technology-related questions; and TechTime, a hardware and software support service that will help resolve problems with your computer equipment, software installations, memory, or hard drives.
 TechTime also offers Personalized Application Support, a service designed to help currently enrolled students who need software assistance with a Ball State project.
-Assistance is offered for many different software applications such as Photoshop, Dreamweaver, Final Cut, Motion, After Effects, Illustrator, iWorks, and more.
+Assistance is offered for many different software applications such as Photoshop, Dreamweaver, Final Cut, After Effects, Illustrator, iWorks, and more.

 The mission of the Ball State University Libraries is to serve users by providing access to resources intended to satisfy informational needs related to and consistent with the university’s teaching curriculum, research mission, and service programs.